-Education offerings in photography range from individual classes for hobbyists to certificate and degree programs for who want to begin a career in photography.
+Education offerings in photography range from individual classes for hobbyists to certificate and degree programs for those who want to begin a career in photography.
 Certificate programs are available in specific areas of photography, such as studio photography, digital photography and portrait photography.
 Associate's and bachelor's degree programs are available for those who want to not only learn the basics of photography, but learn about business, multimedia and other design topics, as well as gain experience through a portfolio development and an internship.
+Students in these programs will master their skills with various cameras, photography equipment, editing software and photography techniques.

 Classes for the Hobbyist

 Photography classes are always one of the most popular offerings at adult education centers.
 You can learn from professional photographers and study everything from the basics to advanced studio techniques.
+Students in these courses usually need to own or have access to their own digital camera, which may need to meet certain requirements like interchangeable lenses.
 Course offerings might cover topics such as:

 - Digital cameras and photography for beginners